efa meps march 2018.jpg

 The European Parliament meets and debates in public.
 Its decisions, positions and proceedings are published in the Official Journal of the European Communities.

 Members sit in political groups in the Chamber, not in national delegations.
-Parliament currently has seven political groups, as well as 'non-attached' Members.
+Parliament currently has eight political groups, as well as 'non-attached' Members.
 These political groups include members from around 200 political parties.
-The two SNP Members are part of the European Free Alliance, which currently consists of MEPs from devolved or autonomous areas including Scotland, Wales, Catalonia, and Valencia.
-The EFA has an arrangement with Green MEPs to form the Greens/Europeans Free Alliance Group, currently the sixth-largest with 50 members.
+The two SNP Members are part of the European Free Alliance, which currently consists of MEPs from devolved or autonomous areas including Scotland, Wales, Catalonia, and Galicia.
+The EFA has an arrangement with Green MEPs to form the Greens/Europeans Free Alliance Group, currently the sixth-largest with 51 members.
 Decision making processes in the European Union are far from simple, with most new laws requiring approval by a majority of the 28 member state governments and a majority of MEPs.

 Members sit on parliamentary committees and delegations, as either full or substitute members.
 MEPs are obliged by Treaty to spend one week each month at a plenary session in Strasbourg, when Parliament meets in full session.
 Additional two-day plenary sittings are held in Brussels.
 Two weeks in every month are set aside for meetings of Parliament's committees in Brussels.
 The remaining week is devoted mainly to meetings of the political groups, also in Brussels.